immersive-web/webxr-ar-module/explainer.md

 The UA may temporarily suspend a session if allowing the page to continue reading the headset position represents a security risk (like when the user is entering a password or URL with a virtual keyboard, in which case the head motion may infer the user's input), or if other content is obscuring the page's output.
 While suspended the page may either refresh the vr device at a slower rate or not at all, and poses queried from the headset may be less accurate.
 The UA is expected to present a tracked environment to the user when the page is being throttled to prevent user discomfort.

-In general the page should continue drawing frames in response to fulfilled Promises returned from `VRSession.requestVRPresentationFrame()`.
+In general the page should continue drawing frames in response to `VRSession.requestFrame()` callbacks.
 The UA may use these frames as part of it's tracked environment, though they may be partially occluded, blurred, or otherwise manipulated.
 Still, some applications may wish to respond to this suspension by halting game logic, purposefully obscuring content, or pausing media.
 To do so, the application should listen for the `blur` and `focus` events from the `VRSession`.
 For example, a 360 media player would do this to pause the video/audio whenever the UA has obscured it.

 ```js
 vrSession.addEventListener('blur', vrSessionEvent => {